Digital Photography

 There a many sites that make it very easy to upload your pictures and notify friends and family so they can view them.
 Most sites allow you to specify if your photos are private or public.
 See the tables at the bottom of this page for suggestions.
 I use Picasa Web Album and find it easy and secure plus it is integrated with Picasa running on my PC so I usually have my pictures uploaded within an hour of getting home from a climb.
 I use Shozam to create the albums you see on my site.
 It is expensive but gives me complete control over the picture layout, quality and captioning.

-Should I care about in-camera features such as face recognition or editing?
+Should I care about in-camera features such as face recognition, editing and GPS?

 I don't think so.
 Manufacturers are trying to make their cameras different from their competitors by adding all sorts of features.
 I personally don't use any of these since I just want to take a great picture and get it home.
 There I will do the editing, sharing and printing.
 A lot of these features are gimmicks.
+GPS is a battery hog and think about it; do you really need to know the coordinates of where you took the picture?
 Evaluate a camera on ease of use and picture quality not on the clever stuff no one actually uses.

 I take hundreds of pictures at a time.
 How do I sort them for the best shots?